vyomasystems-lab/challenges-tanujsindhwani1992/README.md

 I did my B.Tech from Maharaja Agrasen Institute of technology in 2013.
 Post my B.Tech , I joined Mentor Graphics Higher Education Program , which introduced me to System Verilog & UVM.
 This was my stepping stone towards VLSI industry.

 I have worked on various AMBA , USB , SAS , NVMe , CHI protocols throughout my career.
+I would like to thank NIELIT  Calicut , Vyoma Systems , VLSI System Design & Robotics and Automation Society, IEEE Kerala Section frr organizing this hackathon and providing us an opportunity to showcase our talents.

 Thanks for your time.

 For more information about me , refer : https://www.linkedin.com/in/tanuj-sindhwani-24628745/